DragoiAnca0404/FE_App_Scores/README.md

-Match Structure
+# Match Structure

-A match is a fundamental entity within the Sports Score Management App and is characterized by the following unique identifiers and attributes:
+A match is a fundamental entity within the **Sports Score Management App** and is characterized by the following unique identifiers and attributes:

-Unique Identifiers:
+## Unique Identifiers

-Match Date: The scheduled date and time when the match takes place.
+- **Match Date:** The scheduled date and time when the match takes place.
-Match Name: A descriptive title for the match, which may include team names or event identifiers.
+- **Match Name:** A descriptive title for the match, which may include team names or event identifiers.

-Teams:
+## Teams

-Each match must include at least two teams.
+- Each match must include at least **two teams**.
 There is no upper limit on the number of teams that can participate in a match.
-Each team is assigned a unique identifier (e.g., team name or ID).
+- Each team is assigned a **unique identifier** (e.g., team name or ID).

-Scores:
+## Scores

-Each team participating in the match will have an associated score.
+- Each team participating in the match will have an associated **score**.
-Scores are recorded and updated as the match progresses, allowing for real-time tracking of performance.
+- Scores are recorded and updated as the match progresses, allowing for real-time tracking of performance.

-Example Structure:
+## Example Structure

-Match Example:
+### Match Example:

-Match Date: October 12, 2024, 3:00 PM
+- **Match Date:** October 12, 2024, 3:00 PM
-Match Name: "Team A vs. Team B - Championship Final"
+- **Match Name:** "Team A vs. Team B - Championship Final"

-Teams:
+### Teams:

-Team 1: Team A
+- **Team 1:** Team A
-Score: 2
+  - **Score:** 2
-Team 2: Team B
+- **Team 2:** Team B
-Score: 3
+  - **Score:** 3

-Summary
+## Summary
-In summary, each match in the Sports Score Management App is uniquely identified by its date and name and must include a minimum of two teams, each with an assigned score.
+In summary, each match in the **Sports Score Management App** is uniquely identified by its date and name and must include a minimum of two teams, each with an assigned score.
 This structure allows for comprehensive tracking and management of sports events, facilitating better engagement and data analysis for users.